tvsnarayana/tech-interview-handbook/algorithms/sorting-searching.md

 - Search for an element in a sorted and rotated array.
   - [Source](http://blog.gainlo.co/index.php/2017/01/12/rotated-array-binary-search/)

+## Asana

+- Sort a list where each element is no more than k positions away from its sorted position.

 ## Facebook

 - If you have `N` revisions of a program, write a program that will find and return the first bad revision given a `isBad(revision i)` function.